alibaba/PhotonLibOS/README.md

 ## Overview

-Photon is a high-efficiency app framework, based on a set of carefully selected C++ libs.
+Photon is a high-efficiency LibOS framework, based on a set of carefully selected C++ libs.

-Our goal is to make programs run as fast and lightweight as the photon particle, which exactly is the name came from.
+By connecting user apps and the operating system, it helps programs run as *fast* and *agile* as the [photon](https://en.wikipedia.org/wiki/Photon) particle, which exactly is the name came from.

 ## Features
 * Coroutine lib (support multi-core)